Xomega-Net/Xomega.Docs/docs/framework/services/errors.md

 The `errorParser` member of the base service that is used for constructing an `ErrorList` from an exception, as well as for logging that exception, is an instance of a flexible class `ErrorParser` provided by Xomega Framework.

-When you call its method `FromException`, it will recognize the standard `ErrorAbortException` for the error list being aborted, as well as some instances of a standard `WebException` where the error list is returned directly in HTTP response (e.g. when used as a fault contract in WCF).
+When you call its method `FromException`, it will recognize the standard `ErrorAbortException` for the error list being aborted, as well as some instances of a standard `WebException` where the error list is returned directly in the HTTP response (e.g. when used as a fault contract in WCF).

 It will also automatically log that exception using either the registered service `ILogger<ErrorParser>` or the `Trace` class from the `System.Diagnostics`.
 If you want to use a custom logger that is specific to your service, then you can pass it as a second parameter, as follows.